This page reviews mostly free yet quality software and other resources mainly for music students.

 How does FLOSS get funded?
 In many cases, institutions such as schools, governments, and businesses hire developers to make software for specific purposes and then license the programs as FLOSS.
 Besides supporting ethical values, the original institutions share the benefits of improvements made by others in the community.
 Many companies also create FLOSS and then offer optional support services.
 Finally, individuals around the world donate funds and volunteer their time to support FLOSS development, promotion, and documentation.

 Though I support these ideals, I am not dogmatic.
 In an ideal world, all software would be free/libre, but reality demands pragmatism and compromise.
 I still respect and support some software developers who choose non-free licenses for their work.
 However, I still want developers to meet a minimum of ethical standards.
-I support software which at least: does not include intrusive advertisements; is not crippleware; does not include draconian Digital Restrictions Management (DRM); does not have unreasonably frequent update costs; and is not limited to saving work in proprietary file formats.
+I support software which at least: does not include intrusive advertisements; has no significant anti-features such as Digital Restrictions Management (DRM); does not have unreasonably frequent update costs; and is not limited to saving work in proprietary file formats.

 Furthermore, while I think compromising and accepting some proprietary software is reasonable, it depends how much power the proprietary developers have.
 A proprietary puzzle game is benign (assuming the developer can truly be trusted not to do anything malicious, such as spying on the users).
 On the other hand, developers of proprietary operating systems (such as Microsoft Windows and Apple Mac OS and iOS) are in the position of influencing everything about the computing ecosystem.